The first thing I’d say is don’t get hung up on Page Rank and all that other SEO-type stuff. You’re focusing on the wrong thing.

 You need to focus on what your visitors want and give it to them.
 That’s it.

 Nofollow on your site only affects outgoing links from your site.
-It tells the Search Engines not to follow any outgoing links.
+It tells the Search Engines not to follow any links where you’ve linked to another site.

 That was an absolutely prime example of focusing on SEO-type stuff instead of giving good value to their visitors.
 And in many cases it probably cost them traffic.